Computer keyboard with a label "Grants & Loans"

 Website: https://www.fsa.usda.gov/programs-and-services/farm-loan-programs/youth-loans/index

 Description: The FSA Youth Loans are directed towards youth who are involved in 4-H, FFA, and other agricultural youth groups.
-These loans provides funds which allow youth to start and operate projects aimed at producing income.
-All projects require an adult adviser with appropriate experience to oversee the youth projects and give help whenever needed.
+These loans provide funds that allow youth to start and operate projects aimed at producing income.
+All projects require an adult adviser with appropriate experience to oversee the youth projects and provide help whenever needed.

 Amount: Up to $5,000